 . . . . . . . . . . . . . .

 We have received some e-mails that have not pointed out inaccuracies in contents of this paper but which are of interest, and we have responded to most of them, with those inquiries and responses entered below.

 Q: Dr. Jack Hinkle from Louisiana and another reader suggested that we also consider lack of vitamin D as a possible cause of autism.
 Our response:

-(From a woman who reports that she is a lactation consultant in training):
+(From E.B., who reports that she is a lactation consultant in training):

 Dear Mr. Meulenberg,

 I was stunned by your approach to breastfeeding.
 Bunch of studies are mentioned throughout your article that seemingly take into consideration the factor of breastfeeding or the lack of, and then the conclusion is drawn that breastfeeding compared to formula is detrimental to a child's health.